-This course will run as a hybrid section (60/40), meaning that not all class sessions will be held in the classroom at Hunter College.
-Some of the sessions will be conducted online through Blackboard collaborate sessions with the lecture content delivered through online delivery mode using a combination of PowerPoint and Mastering content as well as utilizing a "flipped" classroom method which allows us to discuss material that you will have previewed prior to meeting in the classroom.
+This course will run as a hybrid section, meaning that not all class sessions will be held in the classroom at Hunter College.
+Some of the sessions will be conducted online through Blackboard discussion sessions with the lecture content delivered through online delivery mode using a combination of PowerPoint and Mastering content as well as utilizing a "flipped" classroom method which allows us to discuss material that you will have previewed prior to meeting in the classroom.
 "The flipped classroom is a pedagogical model in which the typical lecture and homework elements of a course are reversed.
 Short video lectures are viewed by students at home before the class session, while in-class time is devoted to exercises, projects, or discussions."

 I am very excited to share with you these non-traditional delivery methods as I found in my experience that students learn and retain more using these methods.
-Whether we meet in class or on-line, I will be available via email and online live meetings to discuss content, answer questions or just to share and discuss material relevant to our course and to the field of earth science.
+Whether we meet in class or on-line, I will have virtual office hours twice a week to discuss content, answer questions or just to share and discuss material relevant to our course and to the field of earth science.